jose-caballero/datamanipylator/README.md

 - the input is the entire list of data objects
 - the output is a new list of data object

+Implementation of a sort() method:
+- the input are 2 Data objects
+- the output is -1, 0 or 1, based on the implemented sorting rules

 Implementation of a process() method:
 - the input is the entire list of data objects
 - the output can be anything